Stephanie Knudson, Technique/Competition Team Director

 Kathryn is a Bay Area native who grew up learning the classic styles of jazz and ballet as well as performing on dance competition teams.
 While studying dance at the University of California, Davis, Kathryn developed her love for modern dance as well as expanded her ballet education.

 Since 2001, Kathryn has performed with, directed and choreographed for an Oakland non-profit dance company where she continues to learn from her fellow dancers and directors.
 Kathryn also choreographs for the Ballet Company of East County productions.
 She has also recently joined the Liberty High School Playmakers production staff as a choreographer.
 Kathryn joined the staff at East County Performing Arts Center in 2005 where she is given the opportunity to teach the love of dance to all ages.
 Kathryn is married with three children who all love to dance.

-Kristi Ortiz, Performance Company Director and Community/Culture Director
+Kristi Ortiz, Performance Co Director & Community/Culture Director

 Kristi started dance class at the age of 4.
 She studied jazz, lyrical, tap and ballet with local studios and national dance conventions.
 In high school, she found a love for cheerleading and was named all-american cheerleader several years in a row and began choreographing routines and coaching cheer teams.
 Deciding to go the dance route, she furthered her dance education at Cal State Long Beach studying modern, ballet and jazz while performing with the Cal State Long Beach Dance Company.

 Kristi discovered her passion was teaching children and after college she began coaching cheerleading teams and teaching dance classes.
 For over 10 years she has taught dance and continues to teach as part of the faculty at East County Performing Arts Center where she is the teacher/director of our non-competitive performing company.
 She believes that the best part of teaching is watching children grow into a dancer; that moment when it all connects and they find their passion and love for movement.
 Kristi is married and a mother of 4.